How to learn online

 Become familiar with your online learning environment

-Getting to know your online environment is also an important part to making your study successful.
+Getting to know your online environment is an important part to making your study successful.
 Moodle is our online learning platform and depending on your programme you could be using Moodle as well as other tools to access course material, interact with your teacher and other learners, take quizzes, and submit assignments.

 Getting help and support